vincefn/pyvkfft/README.rst

   transform divides the L2 norm by the array size, so FFT*iFFT restores the original array)
 - Support for C (default) and F-ordered arrays, for C2C and R2C transforms
 - unit tests for all transforms: see test sub-directory.
-Note that these take a **long** time to finish due to the exhaustive number of sub-tests.
+Note that these take a **long** time to finish due to the extensive number of sub-tests.
 - Note that out-of-place C2R transform currently destroys the complex array for FFT dimensions >=2
 - tested on macOS (10.13.6/x86, 12.6/M1), Linux (Debian/Ubuntu, x86-64 and power9),
   and Windows 10 (Anaconda python 3.8 with Visual Studio 2019 and the CUDA toolkit 11.2)